Workplace Fairness Law in Minnesota – the Basics.

 Under the Family Medical Leave Act, plaintiff employees may recover lostback pay and front pay, plus an email amount as liquidated damages, in addition to your attorney fees and costs.

-Contact Our Minnesota Workplace Fairness Lawyers for a Free Consultation.
+Contact Our Minnesota Workplace Fairness Lawyers.

 You must act quickly when it comes to employment claims.
 If you wait, there may be strict statutes of limitation that will bar you from filing any claim at all against your employer.
 Call Madia Law today to discuss your case.